Transatlantic Studies

 Matching bachelor's programme's

-The minor is open for all students in the humanities and disciplines with a historical, cultural or political dimension.
+The minor is especially interesting for students in the humanities and disciplines with a historical, cultural or political dimension.

 More information